soohojp/Phase-1-Project-Best-Team-/README.md

 After graphing the data we found the best time to release a movie with our chosen genres is overwhelming July which the best season being summer.

+# Conclusion

+Our data analysis based on the metric, return on investment, demonstrates that Microsoft Studio should release mystery, thriller, and horror films in July with directors who can also write scripts like the likes of David Gordon Green, Damien Chazelle, John Krasinski, Jordan Peele, and M. Night Shyamalan.
+Hiring those who can serve as both the director and writer can drastically reduce the production budget, therefore resulting in a higher yield.
+Our recommendation offers a low risk, low cost approach targetting  a less competitive, niche genre.
+Especially for a newly developing studio, like Microsoft Studio, this type of approach can set the groundworks for bigger ventures in the future.